imvignesh003/SpringBoot-AML/TO-DO.md

 - Look through CS489 notes for project planning/tips
   - Add these to your TO-DO list
 - SonarQube?
+- Look through SQL notes, see what other changes you can make

 FRONT-END
 - Deploy your endpoint to NGROK(?), then do the FreeCodeCamp frontend deployment method